magento/knowledge-base/src/troubleshooting/general/product-recommendations-do-not-show-in-page-builder.md

 labels: troubleshooting,Magento Commerce Cloud,on-premise,cloud infrastructure,Page Builder,Product Recommendations
 ---

-This article provides a solution for the issue where Product Recommendations option is not shown in Page Builder.
+This article provides a solution for the issue where the Product Recommendations option is not shown in Page Builder.

 ## Affected products and versions